kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 group of clients to emulate a virtual client that can participate in one or more MLS groups.

+# Tenets

+Guiding principles and goals to work towards in order of priority.

+- Minimize number of required commits.
+Especially, interdependent ones across groups.
+- Simplicity & clarity > efficiency
+- Real vs. virtual client members look the same to the rest of the group.
+- Compatible with standard MLS DS.
+- Virtual clients should look like real clients to the DS.

 # Terminology

 - Client: Any MLS client including emulator clients, virtual clients and real